maksuco/helpers/README.md

 ```

-## Append to json (only works with first level)
+## Append to json (only works with first level for now)
-Send new data to append to a json data or subcategory (subcategory is optional)
+Send new data to append to a json data or subcategory (subcategory is optional).

 You send the DB column as $json, the new object or array as $new.

 ```php